 The VEAC report recommends that a principle of no net loss of open space be applied to the provision of public open space.
-This strategy should generally adopt this position.
 There may be some instances where there is a need to repurpose or amalgamate open spaces to improve the useability or benefits of those spaces.
-Disposing of open space should only occur when there is a clear net community benefit and there is no lack of access to the local community (i.e. the area is well catered for in appropriate sized open space.
+Disposing of open space should only occur when there is a clear net community benefit and there is no reduction of in access for to the local community (i.e. the area is well catered for in appropriate sized open space.